 Lite SDK (Enrollment Android)

-The Yuno Lite SDK for Android provides a pre-built UI solution focused on payment method enrollment.
+This page provides a guide to the Yuno Lite SDK for Android enrollment.
 This SDK offers a streamlined integration process with essential enrollment functionality, making it ideal for merchants who:

 • Need a quick implementation with minimal customization requirements